 The surrounding area includes Crich Carr, Coddington, Robin Hood, Thurlow Booth, Crich, Alderwasley and Longway Bank.

 Whatstandwell Social Club

 Whatstandwell Social Club is active social club which organises social events for the village.
-These events are usually self-funded – unless they have specific funding from elsewhere.
-They organise events such as the Whatstandwell Festival, which is held on one of the first two weekends in July, as well as a pantomime, horticultural show, open gardens, bonfire night and carol concert.
-Through their activities money is raised for charities and items which benefit the community.
+These events are usually self-funded – unless we have specific funding from elsewhere.
+We organise events such as the Whatstandwell Festival, which is held on the weekend closest to mid-summers day, horticultural show, open gardens, bonfire night and carol concert.
+Through our activities money is raised for charities and items which benefit the community.